angelosvart/notes/README.md

-Excercise with a mockup of a Notes web application (no connection with backend)
+Excercise with a mockup of a Notes web application